ryogrid/anime-illust-image-searcher/README.md

 - So, I wrote simple scripts

 ## Method
-- Search Images matching with Query Texts on Latent Semantic Representation Vector Space
+- Search Images Matching with Query Texts on Latent Semantic Representation Vector Space
   - Vectors are generated with embedding model: Visual Transformar (ViT) Tagger x Latent Semantic Indexing (LSI)
 - LSI is used for Covering Tagging Presision
   - You can use tags to search which are difficult for tagging because the index data which is composed of vectors is applyed LSI